henrik/octopress/source/_posts/2012-09-23-brackets-in-regular-expressions.markdown

 It will indeed match "bar" and "car" as intended.
 But it will also match "|ar".

-Round parentheses do grouping (and capture groups, and some other things).
+Round brackets do grouping (and capture groups, and some other things).
 Within the group, you can use `|` for alternation.
 So this would work as expected:

 ``` ruby
 /(b|c)ar/